scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 Normalizing the bandwidth to 1Hz expresses the noise density, in :math:`\frac{V}{\sqrt{Hz}}`.

-A sensor’s datasheet may specify a low output impedance (often close to zero ohms), but this is likely a buffer stage - which eases interfacing to downstream circuits, but does not eliminate noise due to impedances earlier in the signal chain.
+A sensor’s datasheet may specify a low output impedance (often close to zero Ohms), but this is likely a buffer stage - which eases interfacing to downstream circuits, but does not eliminate noise due to impedances earlier in the signal chain.

 .. figure:: media/generic_buffered_sensor.png
    :scale: 110 %